Description of the county in 1868

 The Hay Fleming Reference Library (the library of David Hay Fleming, historian & antiquary, 1849-1931) previously housed here has been transferred to the St Andrews University Library.

-- In addition to an extensive university library, the Manuscript Collections in the Special Collections Department (which is open to visiting scholars and the general public) is the archive for local authority and church material in the East Fife area.
+In addition to the extensive university library, the Special Collections Department is the archive for local authority and church material in the East Fife area.

-- It has a growing collection of archive material of local families, estates and businesses.
+- It also has a growing collection of archive material of local families, estates and businesses.